Basildon Park: Early history

 Basildon is first documented in 1311 when it was granted by the crown to Elias de Colleshull.
 During the 16th and early 17th centuries, the manor of Basildon was held by the Yonge family.
-In 1654, the Basildon estate was purchased probably on behalf of Royalist Colonel George Fane by his brother-in-law the 5th Earl of Bath who died the same year (confusion as to for whom bought was caused by the political state of the country at the time and by George Fane's premature death).
+In 1654, the Basildon estate was purchased probably on behalf of Royalist Colonel George Fane by his brother-in-law Henry Bourchier, 5th Earl of Bath who died the same year (confusion as to for whom bought was caused by the political state of the country at the time and by George Fane's premature death).
 Lord Bath's widow, the former Lady Rachael Fane, bequeathed the estate to her nephew Sir Henry Fane, George Fane's son.
 Little is known of Basildon during the Fane ownership, but a mansion house was built with Gothic lodges.
 These lodges survive and serve the present house.
-The manor remained a Fane possession until it was offered for sale in 1766 by the heirs of the 2nd Viscount Fane, namely, his two married sisters Dorothy Montagu and Mary de Salis.
+The manor remained a Fane possession until it was offered for sale in 1766 by the heirs of Charles, 2nd Viscount Fane, namely, his two married sisters Dorothy Montagu and Mary de Salis.

 The estate was purchased in 1771 by Sir Francis Sykes.
 Having made a fortune in India, Sykes returned to England to realise his social and political ambitions.
 For these to be fulfilled, Sykes required a grand estate conveniently close to London; he built Basildon Park to serve that purpose.